 Though basil pesto is what is most recognized, pesto can be made with any greens.
 Arugula pesto is one of my favorites.
 Today I decided to make Kale Pesto using some kale that I rescued from a compost pile fate from a community garden being readied for new crops.
 Transplanted into my garden it has thrived however with hotter temps afoot, it’s time to dine!

-Instead of pine nuts I’ve substituted walnuts (toasted) and added some Meyer Lemon Olive Oil to the regular EVOO.
-I am gluten free so brown rice pasta is a staple of my GF pasta regime and it has a lovely flavor and texture.
+Instead of pine nuts I’ve substituted walnuts (toasted) and added some Meyer Lemon Olive Oil to the regular olive oil.
+I am gluten-free so brown rice pasta is a staple of my GF pasta regime and it has a lovely flavor and texture.
 My husband is not gluten free and enjoys it also, feeling it demonstrates the best structure for non-gluten pastas (this coming from an excellent cook and gluten-filled pasta lover).

 Pesto generally has a strong flavor since it’s made with strongly flavored greens.
-This is no exception.
+This version is no exception.
 The color is completely vibrant to match the flavor.
 I have enjoyed it warm on pasta as well as tossed into a cold pasta salad.
 There is no Parmesan cheese in this pesto; if desired you can add some or add to the final dish as a topping.
-If freezing pesto there should be no cheese in it.
+If freezing pesto omit the cheese.

-5. Serve on hot or cold pasta of your choosing.
-I used Tinkyada Brown Rice Penne.
+- Serve on hot or cold pasta of your choosing.